medic/cht-docs/content/en/apps/guides/data/fixing-data-in-wrong-location.md

 ---

+After [onboarding CHWs]({{< relref "apps/guides/onboarding" >}}), sometimes data ends up on the wrong CHT instance.
+There's some passive and active actions you can take to help deal with this situation.

 ## Monitoring

-To ensure CHWs erroneously using the training instance enter as little production data as possible, consider different monitoring solutions.
-By catching the problem early, it may be easy to fix manually which avoids more laborious fixes on the command line for admins.
+Monitoring is a good way to see if CHWs are sending forms to the wrong CHT server.
+By catching such a problem early, it may be easy to fix manually which avoids more laborious fixes on the command line for admins.

-Direct monitoring by Supervisors can be achieved via checking in with each CHW as they register their first household.
-If each CHW is given a deadline to do this, the Supervisor can follow up directly after the deadline with any CHWs who have not achieved this goal.
+Supervisors can actively monitor CHWs as they register their first household.
+If each CHW is given a deadline to do this, the Supervisor can follow up promptly with CHWs who have not met the deadline.

-From an administrative perspective, queries can be run on the Postgres instance that couch2pg is populating.
-Assuming the date to stop using the training instance ended on 2020-09-14, this SQL query would show users on the instance later than that day:
+From an administrative perspective, passive monitoring can be done by querying the Postgres instance that [couch2pg](https://github.com/medic/cht-couch2pg/) is populating.
+If `2020-09-14` was the date to stop use the training instance, this SQL query would show CHWs using the wrong instance after `2020-09-14`:

 ```shell
 with forms as (